Home Historical Analysis No Guns at a MASH Unit? Wrong!

 But, depicting the MASH unit as if it had no need for defense at all was, to me, strange.
 This was something that often knocked me out of the story.
 For all Frank’s bumbling, he was the only one who had enough sense to know that a unit situated near the front lines should be prepared for air raids or enemy attack.

-Did MASH Units Have Guns?
+Did Real MASH Units Have Guns?

 If such an attack did occur, a MASH unit might need more than places to hunker down and hide.
 They might need guns.
 Big guns.